Skip to main content

 Truth, Reconciliation & Leadership: Building Culturally Responsive Organizations

-This program takes a deeper dive into the kind of leadership authentic reconciliation work truly demands.
+This program explores the kind of leadership authentic reconciliation work truly demands for those working in non-Indigenous led arts and culture organizations.

 Application Deadline